Layoamona/LITA_FIRST_PROJECT/README.md

   2. For Analysis
   3. For Visualiation

-- SQL - Strutured Query Language for Quering Dta
+- SQL - Strutured Query Language for Quering Data
 -  GitHub for Portfolio Building
 -  Power BI
   1. For Data Cleaning